-Ordinance XIII.1. (d) - Sidney and Marguerite Cody Travelling Studentship
+Ordinance XIII.I. (d) - Sidney and Marguerite Cody Travelling Studentship

 - The Cody Travel Fund is a constituent fund of the Amalgamated Trust Fund.
 It was created by bequest under the will of Marguerite Cody (OG 1908), who died in August 1950, to establish and maintain a travelling Fellowship to Continental Europe. - 2) Income of the Fund that remains unused at 30 June in any year shall normally be allowed to accrue until the balance of income is sufficient to finance a Travelling Studentship under the terms of this Ordinance.
-It may alternatively be added, at the decision of the Council, to the capital of the Fund. - 3) An Award from the income of the Fund shall be known as the "Sidney and Marguerite Cody Travel Award ". - 4) The Sidney and Marguerite Cody Travel Award shall be administered by the Postgraduate Awards Committee and shall be subject to confirmation by Council. - 5) The Award is open to postgraduate students from all faculties except English to travel and study in Continental Europe for periods up to 12 months. - 6) The Postgraduate Awards Committee shall determine the value of each award and advertise it within the College. - 7) The award shall be paid to the holder of the Studentship in instalments for projects of 6 months and longer (an initial payment and at least one other payment) unless the electors determine otherwise.
+It may alternatively be added, at the decision of the Council, to the capital of the Fund. - 3) An Award from the income of the Fund shall be known as the "Sidney and Marguerite Cody Travel Award ". - 4) The Sidney and Marguerite Cody Travel Award shall be administered by the Postgraduate Awards Committee and shall be subject to confirmation by Council. - 5) The Award is open to postgraduate students from all faculties except English to support travel and study for periods of up to 12 months with a preference for supporting such travel in Continental Europe. - 6) The Postgraduate Awards Committee shall determine the value of each award and advertise it within the College. - 7) The award shall be paid to the holder of the Studentship in instalments for projects of 6 months and longer (an initial payment and at least one other payment) unless the electors determine otherwise.
 If projects of less than 6 months are approved, a single payment shall normally be made. - 8) In the event that there is no further need, Council will decide on a further purpose in accordance with the wishes of the donor.

-Approved as amended by Council 16 January 2009; 28 October 2022.
+Approved as amended by Council 16 January 2009; 28 October 2022; 10 November 2023.

-Ordinance XIII.I (e) - Studentships & Postgraduate Scholarships Schedule as Funded by the Studentship Fund
+Ordinance XIII.I (e) - Removed